alexcarron/rock-estore/docs/DesignDoc.md

 > can discuss the more important domain entities and their relationship
 > to each other._

 The domain of this application is an e-store system where users interact with products in an inventory.
-Users, who can be either an owner or customers, register, log in, and log out of the e-store.
+Users, who can be either an owner or customers, register, log in, log out of, change their password for, or generate a psasword for the e-store.
 Users browse products in the inventory, search for specific items.
-Only customers add them to their cart and proceed to checkout.
+Only customers manage items in their cart, customize products, and proceed to checkout.
 Only owners can manage products in the inventory.

 ## Architecture and Design